 - Slightly hand waved in the RE storylines in that the designers of pretty much everything in Umbrella Corp. and Raccoon City were utterly insane.

-- Metal Gear Solid contains such a Failsafe Failure that is actually part of Fox Hounds plans.
+- There's a failsafe failure that is actually part of Fox Hounds plans.
 You receive a key which is part of the override.
 But the game wants three keys for the override.
 Thus, you need to heat the key up to make it the shape of the second slot, then cool it down for the third shape.
 It's kind of lucky that the base holding Metal Gear Rex contains a foundry, and is in Alaska, otherwise how else would you use the key?
 This is made even more baffling when you consider that the nuclear missile will launch with only two codes, yet three keys are needed to override and even worse, said override key will actually arm the weapon if it's in a disarmed state.

 - More intelligently integrated into Peace Walker, which is a "fail-deadly" nuclear device designed to guarantee a retaliatory nuclear strike in the event of an attack, creating true MAD (the idea being that humans might not be able to launch a retaliatory strike, knowing they'd wipe out an entire country).
 Unfortunately, the flaw is that it doesn't personally check to see if nukes are being launched, and the story revolves around someone feeding the machine fake data in order to make it strike.

-- Fallout 2 and 3.
-In the second game, a thorough letter was found about what would happen if someone disables the Oil Rig's reactor cooling systems: a megaton-sized meltdown (not that it's possible in real life but whatever).
+- A thorough letter was found about what would happen if someone disables the Oil Rig's reactor cooling systems: a megaton-sized meltdown (not that it's possible in real life, but then Fallout's nuclear physics have always ran on the power of imagination).
 Guess what you need to proceed: hack the control system or simply blow it up.
 Gecko's reactor also counts since you are ordered to shut it down; you can interpret it as fixing the coolant leak or running into the active zone and turning a big red valve to shut down the cooling system altogether, causing a nasty meltdown and forcing a whole city to relocate.
 Now then, why would anyone make the cooling system controlled by a single valve and more importantly, why would anyone place that valve into somewhere you can't reach it without being roasted alive?!
-Fallout 3 had Project Purity: when you finally mow down the Enclave defending it, Li warns you that it was damaged in the fighting; the tanks are experiencing critical overpressure and the whole thing will explode unless the purifier is turned on to relieve the pressure.
-Thing is, another failsafe blew out and the control room has a fuckton of radiation inside so it's going to be a one-way trip.
-Earlier, you can read a message that Vault 87's GECK room has radiation purge systems but they can't deal with all that radiation coming from the outside and are constantly failing (that's another example of Fridge Logic: 200 years elapsed and the rest of the wasteland is safe so why would the vault still have 700 rad/sec at the entrance?).

-- In Fallout 2, there's a robot you can control in the Gecko reactor, so it's not all that mind-boggling.
+- There's a robot you can control in the Gecko reactor, so it's not all that mind-boggling.
 And the ghouls are immune to radiation, so again they wouldn't mind waltzing in and turning the valve.

 - Fallout: New Vegas has one implemented due to carelessness before the bombs dropped in the Dead Money DLC.
 Before the bombs fell, the Sierra Madre was set up to broadcast a distress signal on its external radio antennas if something catastrophic happened.
 Unfortunately, since all the radios were set to broadcast music for the Grand Opening until after it was finished (three guesses as to what happened before the Grand Opening), the 'emergency' broadcast is still a broadcast inviting people to the Grand Opening Gala Event at the casino proper.
 Since the broadcast was designed to repeat until help arrived, this has led hundreds of unwary explorers to their deaths over the years...